Connecticut Association of Athletic Directors

 Directors

-Section 1.
-Number and Terms: The Board of Directors shall be composed of the following: The President, the Secretary and the Treasurer of the Corporation.
-Directors shall serve for terms as stipulated in these By-Laws.
+Section A. Number and Terms - The Board of Directors shall be composed of 3 three persons who shall be the president, the past president and the vice president.
+Directors shall serve for terms stipulated in these bylaws.

-Section 2.
-Compensation: The Executive Director and the Executive Secretary shall be compensated with an amount set by the Board of Control.
-The other directors and all members of the Board of Control shall serve without compensation for their services, but may be reimbursed by the Corporation for their reasonable expenses and disbursements on behalf of the Corporation.
+Section B. Compensation .
+Directors and members of the Board of Control shall serve without compensation for their services, but may be reimbursed by the Corporation for reasonable expenses and disbursements on behalf of the Corporation.

-Section 3.
-Election of Directors: The institutional members shall elect directors as stipulated in these Articles of Incorporation.
+Section C. Election of Directors - The institutional members shall elect directors as stipulated in the Articles of Incorporation.

 ARTICLE IV